Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Abstract

 \section{Abstract}

 This work introduces a novel principle for disentanglement we call \textit{mechanism sparsity regularization}, which applies when the latent factors of interest depend sparsely on observed auxiliary variables and/or past latent factors.
 We propose a representation learning method that induces disentanglement by \textit{simultaneously} learning the latent factors and the sparse causal graphical model that explains them.
-We develop a nonparametric identifiability theory that formalizes this principle and shows that the latent factors can be recovered by regularizing the learned causal graph to be sparse.
-More precisely, we show identifiablity up to a novel equivalence relation we call \textit{consistency}, which allows some latent factors to remain entangled (hence the term \textit{partial} disentanglement).
+We develop a nonparametric identifiability theory that formalizes this principle and shows that the latent factors can be recovered by regularizing the learned causal graph to be sparse, under some assumptions such as the absence of instantaneous causal effects between latent factors.
+More precisely, we show identifiability up to a novel equivalence relation we call \textit{consistency}, which allows some latent factors to remain entangled (hence the term \textit{partial} disentanglement).
 To describe the structure of this entanglement, we introduce the notions of \textit{entanglement graphs} and \textit{graph preserving functions}.
 We further provide a graphical criterion which guarantees \textit{complete} disentanglement, that is identifiability up to permutations and element-wise transformations.
 We demonstrate the scope of the mechanism sparsity principle as well as the assumptions it relies on with several worked out examples.
 For instance, the framework shows how one can leverage multi-node interventions with unknown targets on the latent factors to disentangle them.
 We further draw connections between our nonparametric results and the now popular exponential family assumption.
 Lastly, we propose an estimation procedure based on variational autoencoders and a sparsity constraint and demonstrate it on various synthetic datasets.
 This work is meant to be a significantly extended version of \citet{lachapelle2022disentanglement}.